<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 Values and recognition category indecision — HR team wants input from leadership on recognition categories before configuring

-Either agree on values categories before the implementation kickoff, or use the vendor's recommended default categories and adjust post-launch.
-Waiting for perfect values definition is the most common cause of month-long delays.
+Either agree on values categories before the implementation kickoff, or use the vendor’s recommended default categories and adjust post-launch.
+Waiting for perfect values definition accounts for an average of 1.8 weeks of avoidable delay (Rewardian Implementation Analytics, 2024).

 SSO / IT dependency — single sign-on setup requires IT ticket and approval queue